-- Supplementing Your Primary Insurance: Umbrella Insurance provides liability coverage above your limits provided by your home or auto insurance.
-If your liability doesn’t fully pay for the damages you’re found responsible for, a personal umbrella insurance will come into play to cover the excess.
+- Supplementing Your Primary Insurance: Umbrella Insurance provides liability coverage above the limits provided by your home or auto insurance.
+If your liability doesn’t fully pay for the damages you’re found responsible for, personal umbrella insurance will come into play to cover the excess.

-- Filling Gaps in Your Insurance: Your home or auto insurance policy doesn’t cover everything ― disputes that involve defamation of character, libel, slander, invasion of rights, and false arrest require an extra level of protection.
+- Filling Gaps in Your Insurance: Your home and auto insurance policy don’t cover everything ― disputes that involve defamation of character, libel, slander, invasion of rights, and false arrest require an extra level of protection.
 That’s where Umbrella comes in.